probonopd/mock-arturia-controller/README.md

 Example without heart:
 F0 00 20 6B 7F 42 04 00 60 01 41 52 50 20 32 36 30 30 00 02 2A 42 6C 6F 6F 64 79 20 53 77 69 6E 67 00 03 4E 6F 69 73 65 00 04 00 F7
 ```

+When buttons are pressed and when the rotary encoder is moved, then certain MIDI messages need to be sent as documented in the [wiki](../../wiki/).

 ## Installation